 Zen has already moved on.
 The raft was always just a bed to her, and her fireplace is waiting.

 Writing from: a still-furnished bedroom in Edinburgh.
 Listening to: the slow ping of the radiator.

 Halsted M. Bernard is a writer living in Portland, Oregon.
-Her writing has appeared in Innsmouth Magazine, Map Literary, and Bewildering Stories, and she is a member of literary writing and spoken-word performance group Writers' Bloc.
+Her short stories have appeared in Innsmouth Magazine, Map Literary, and Bewildering Stories, and she has performed at the Edinburgh International Book Festival, both as a Story Shop participant and with the literary writing and spoken-word performance group Writers' Bloc.
 For more about Halsted's publications and performances, please see her "Fiction" page.